Eortvald/02467_group4/content/data-description.md

 ---

 The data of this analysis are reviews of Amazon fine food products as well as some metadata for the products in the reviews.
-For the reviews themselves we have some

 The 1.1 millions reviews are loaded into a pandas dataframe.
 Note that only products and users that have at least 5 reviews are in the dataset.
 Each row in the dataframe